Why Were Michigan’s Medical Malpractice Damage Caps Changed in 2020?

 How Michigan Compares to Other States

-There are 27 states with Medical Malpractice Caps, the highest being Virginia at $2.35 million, and the lowest being Texas, which limits damages to $250,000 per provider.
+There are 27 states with Medical Malpractice Caps, the highest being Virginia at $2.85 million, and the lowest being Texas, which limits damages to a $250,000 cap per provider.

 Some states, like Massachusetts, caps the damages but lifts it entirely for particularly debilitating injuries.
 Nebraska includes a provision to lift caps if the defendant’s malpractice caused by an intentional act, gross negligence or malice.
 Tennessee increases the cap for catastrophic events.

-If you live in Michigan, and you have suffered injury, call Eileen Kroll, a Registered Nurse and Personal Injury trial attorney, at Cochran, Kroll & Associates P.C., at 1-866-MICH-LAW (1-866-642-4529) for a free evaluation of your case and further assistance.
+If you live in Michigan, and you’re a victim of medical malpractice, call Eileen Kroll, a registered nurse and personal injury trial attorney, at Cochran, Kroll & Associates P.C., at 866-MICH-LAW for a free evaluation of your case and further assistance.